 Online Anatomy for the Medical Profession

 The course content is also designed to correlate with important clinical problems that students may encounter as practitioners, and additional readings assignments are included in the material to be studied by the students.
 The students also have the opportunity to further their knowledge of anatomy by using audio and video clips of anatomical structures (Anatomy on the Web) available through our course management system, Blackboard Learn.

-Enroll anytime, finish at your own pace
+Complete at your own pace

-Working at the pace typical for a four semester hour course, the average student will complete the online course in approximately 16 weeks.
-Many students are nontraditional students who have elected an online course for it’s flexibility.
-For added convenience, students may enroll at any time.
+Working at the pace typical for a four semester hour course, the average student will complete this online anatomy class in approximately 16 weeks.
+Many students are nontraditional students who have elected an online anatomy course for the sake of flexibility.
 Since the course is self-paced, you may complete the course in less than 16 weeks.

 To learn more about the technical requirements for this and other Post-Baccalaureate courses, click here.

 Required Course Materials

 - Gray’s Anatomy for Students

 2nd or 3rd edition, by Drake, Vogl and Mitchell, Churchill and Livingston

 5th or 6th edition. by Frank Netter, Novartis